CodesDoWork/monorepo/packages/just/documentation/docs/Getting Started.md

 ## What problem do I want to solve?

-With my personal server I want to learn more about software development, administration and security, documentation, testing, CI/CD, new technology and much more.
+With my projects I want to learn more about software development, administration and security, documentation, testing, CI/CD, new technology and much more.

 I can do this in my own, personal environment, playing, testing out and, having fun.